thechinmaya/employee-demo/README.md

 ### NOTE

 - Add Employee operation is pending
+- Test cases are pending

-- Current implementation have not included authentication and authorization
+- Current implementation does not include authentication and authorization